rigogomes123/UNIT_17_MOBILE_APP/README.md

 I created important features using my technical skills, such as a water intake tracker that lets users record how many militres they have drunk each day.
 Additionally, I added a workout tracker that lets users input what workout they would like to do and count the amount of reps for example.
 I also included a timer feature that can be used during workouts, giving users a place to go for tracking their habits and fitness levels.

-* Independent Problem Solving and Decision Making
+* #### Independent Problem Solving and Decision Making

+I worked alone on the project, making very important choices on design and development.
+I also made sure that the app was dependable an easy to use by fixing any technical issues as they appeared.
+From planning and coding to testing.My ability to oversee the complete development process demonstrated my dedication.

-* Commitment to quality and accountability
+* #### Commitment to quality and accountability

-#### Creativity:
+## Creativity:

 #### Effective self managemnt: